-The adult foster care service covers the provision of protection, supervision, household services, living skills assistance or training and assistance safeguarding cash resources.
+The adult foster care service covers the provision of protection, supervision, household services, help with living skills or training and support for safeguarding cash resources.
 Foster care services are individualized and based on the needs of the person, as identified in the support plan.

 There are two types of Adult Foster Care:

 * Family Adult Foster Care - In Family Adult Foster Care the license holder lives in the home and is the primary provider of care.